prateekmaj21/Project-Repo/README.md

 - This paper consists of a detailed study of the data available and assesses which machine learning algorithm works the best in examining the factors and predicting the output.
 - The most accurate machine learning algorithm is found using various accuracy metrics.

+  The power output, influenced by these factors, is considered the target variable.
+This project consists of a detailed study of the available data and assesses which machine learning algorithm works the best in examining these factors and predicting the output.

+## Machine Learning Models Used

+- Linear Regression
+- Polynomial Regression
+- Decision Tree Regression
+- Random Forest Regression

+## Metrics for Evaluation

+The accuracy of each machine learning algorithm is evaluated using the following metrics:
+- R2 Score
+- Mean Absolute Error
+- Mean Squared Error
+- Root Mean Squared Error

 ## Linear Regression Accuracy Metrics

 | Metric                  | Value                  |